decaby7e/wireguard-burner-digitalocean/README.md

 3. Run the script! `./run.sh`

-## Future improvements
+## To Do

-- Add parameters to wg-burner.py to specify number of clients, time to keep server up, etc.
+- [ ] Add parameters to wg-burner.py to specify number of clients, time to keep server up, etc.

-- In the future, it is possible that I will move the Droplet object to its own repository with some additonal content.
+- [ ] In the future, it is possible that I will move the Droplet object to its own repository with some additonal content.

-- Find a better way to wait for the droplet to come online.
+- [ ] Find a better way to wait for the droplet to come online.
 (Current implementation just bombards the server with SSH requests until it accepts one...)

-- Add support for other cloud providers
+- [ ] Add support for other cloud providers

+- [ ] Proper client interface (for Windows, Mac, Linux, Android, and iOS)